Brahmanand Swami: Biography

-Brahmanand Swami, born as Ladudanji, in Ashiya lineage of Charans to Shambhudanji Aashiya and Laluba Charan in Khan village, at the foot of Mount Abu, in Sirohi, in 1772 AD.

 Even as a young boy, he showed his talent in the royal court by composing and reciting poems.
 The Rana of Sirohi, impressed with him, directed that he be taught Dingal (the science of constructing poetry) at the cost of the state.
 Hence, Ladudanji was well educated and later became a part of King of Udaipur's court.
 Ladu Dan learnt Dingal and Sanskrit scriptures from Ladhaji Rajput of Dhamadka, becoming a scholar in Dingal, poetry and scriptures.
 Ladudanji earned fame and wealth by his knowledge and talent of poetry.
 He was honored in the stately courts of Jaipur, Jodhpur, and others, which were impressed by his poetry.